 In the 1980s the “Dapper Don” was known for avoiding prison time just as much as he was known for his flashy suits and big neighborhood parties.

 But his involvement in organized crime eventually came to an end on April 2, 1992, when he was found guilty of 13 counts of racketeering and murder.
-Gotti was sentenced to life in prison without the possibility of parole and died 10 years later of throat cancer.
+Gotti was sentenced to life in prison without the possibility of parole and died 10 years later, on June 10, 2002, of throat cancer.

 How did John Gotti treat most of his neighbors?